ebaauw/homebridge-zp/README.md

 You might want to check out some other HomeKit apps, like [Eve](https://www.evehome.com/en/eve-app) (free) or Matthias Hochgatterer's [Home+ 4](http://selfcoded.com/home/) (paid).

 The HomeKit terminology needs some getting used to.
 An _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
-A _bridge_ (like homebridge) provides access to multiple bridged accessories.
+A _bridge_ (like Homebridge) provides access to multiple bridged accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a lightbulb, switch, motion sensor, ...).
 There is also an accessory information service.